 Maximise your virus uptake with transduction enhancers.
 Restricted uptake of virus particles often lowers the success of gene or short hairpin ribonucleic acid (shRNA) expression and requires the application of higher viral titers.

-SIRION Biotech offers customisation of viral vector systems to improve transduction and performance of in-vitro cell modelling, in-vivo gene modification and therapeutic research and development (R&D).
-Its applications include custom virus design, virus productions and subsequent cell modelling.
+SIRION Biotech offers custom engineering of viral vectors to improve transduction and performance of in-vitro cell modelling, in-vivo gene modification and therapeutic research and development (R&D).

 The company’s virus-based technologies are used worldwide in academia and industry.
-SIRION’s strong focus on transduction technologies enables it to offer custom optimisation of all three major virus types, lentivirus, adenovirus, and adeno-associated virus (AAV).
+SIRION’s strong focus on transduction technologies enables it to offer customisation services for all three major virus types, lentivirus (LV), adenovirus (AV) and adeno-associated virus (AAV).

-All projects are thoroughly discussed with highly trained project managers to ensure resulting vector designs fit the client’s intended application.
+Additional in-house features of the SIRION AAV technology platform include capsid modifications to target cell-specific transduction.
+All projects are personally planned with highly trained project managers to ensure resulting vector designs and function fit the client’s intended application.